alexbbrummer/CARRGODEX/README.md

 The Jupyter notebook eigenvalue_plotting.ipynb was used to generate the graphs that appear in Figure 5.

 The R file barplots_success_threshold_plotting.R was used to generate the barplots that appear in Figure 6b, 6d, 6f and the graph in Figure 7.

+The file flow_ci_coreelation_data.csv contains measurements of xCelligence cell index and flow cytometry cell count used to establish correlation strength between these to indicators of tumor cell presence.
+This data appears in Supplementary Information S1 File.

+The R file flow_ci_correlation_graphing.R produces the graphical and tabular analysis of corrrelation strength between xCelligence cell index and flow cytometry cell count.
+These results appear in Supplementary Information S1 File.